tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 By using the class ``RadioEnvironmentMapHelper`` it is possible to output to a file a Radio Environment Map (REM), i.e., a uniform 2D grid of values that represent the Signal-to-noise ratio in the downlink with respect to the eNB that has the strongest signal at each point.
+It is possible to specify if REM should be generated for data or control channel.
+Also user can set the RbId, for which REM will be generated.
+Default RbId is -1, what means that REM will generated with averaged Signal-to-noise ratio from all RBs.

 To do this, you just need to add the following code to your simulation program towards the end, right before the call to Simulator::Run ()::